Himalayan black bear: Distribution and habitat

-Behaviour and ecology
+Behavior and ecology

 Diet

+Several authors reported that the bear shifts their habitats following a change in food abundance, i.e., the seasonal migration of bears at different altitudes change with the food availability.
 They are omnivorous creatures (like most bears) and will eat just about anything.
 Their diet consists of acorns, nuts, fruit, honey, roots, and various insects such as termites and beetle larvae.
 If food is scarce, they may turn to eating livestock such as sheep, goats, and cattle.
+In spring black bear nourishes itself by using juicy flora; following summer it takes insects, fruits, and different vegetation while in autumn it feeds on nuts and acorns, simultaneously taking a high ratio of meat.
+During autumn, it moves and covers a long distance to explore food for survival just before the hibernation when food requirements increase, resulting in high conflict by the end of autumn.